Wrongful Death Lawyers – Find Out if You Need an Attorney Today

 Morgan & Morgan

 Wrongful death claims are civil actions made by the survivors of an individual who has passed away due to the negligence or misconduct of another.
 In these cases, the law allows the family members of the decedent (called “distributees”) to file a wrongful death suit seeking monetary damages.
 The wrongful death action is designed to provide compensation for relatives who depended upon the deceased for financial and emotional support.
+Wrongful death compensation from a wrongful death settlement or lawsuit can also be used to cover outstanding medical bills and other associated expenses.

 Wrongful death occurs when negligence, recklessness, or deliberate behavior results in a fatality.
 Negligence refers to the failure of an individual to behave how a reasonably prudent person would have acted under similar circumstances.
 To establish that a wrongful death occurred, an attorney must prove that the individual had a duty of care to the deceased, their act or omission breached that standard of care, their wrongful actions were the proximate (direct) cause of the injury or death of the decedent, and damages resulted.